gbprod/none-ls-shellcheck.nvim/README.md

 Shellcheck source for none-ls.nvim

-Since this diagnostic will be deprecated from [none-ls.nvim](https://github.com/nvimtools/none-ls.nvim) (see [this issue](https://github.com/nvimtools/none-ls.nvim/issues/58)) because a LSP alternative is available ([bashls](https://github.com/bash-lsp/bash-language-server)) this repository allows to keep using shellcheck diagnostic and code-action with none-ls.nvim.
+Since this diagnostic is deprecated from [none-ls.nvim](https://github.com/nvimtools/none-ls.nvim) (see [this issue](https://github.com/nvimtools/none-ls.nvim/issues/58)) because a LSP alternative is available ([bashls](https://github.com/bash-lsp/bash-language-server)) this repository allows to keep using shellcheck diagnostics and code-action with none-ls.nvim.

 **Note:** This plugin is not intended to be used alone, it is a dependency of none-ls.nvim.